How Much Does it Cost To File Bankruptcy in California?**

 Those same people, and others, often return to me later after filing their bankruptcy with an incompetent attorney or paralegal and then want to hire me to fix the problems, if possible (and often it is not possible at that point).

-I Keep My Fees Competitive and as Low as Possible to Retain a High Level of Service
+I Keep Attorney Fees as Low as Possible to Retain a High Level of Service

 I am not saying that all lower-priced attorneys are incompetent and I’m not saying all high-priced attorneys are great.
 I’m merely saying that while the cost of hiring an attorney is certainly a relevant and important factor, your chief criteria for selecting an attorney should NOT be the price because there are many far more important factors, as explained below.

-I have structured my practice from my first day of practice to minimize my overhead so I can provide top quality, personalized representation to my clients for far less than a large law firm would charge, but certainly more than bargain basement “newbies” or firms running a “bankruptcy mill” charge.
+I have structured my California bankruptcy practice, from my first day, to minimize my overhead so I can provide top quality, personalized representation to my clients for far less than a large law firm would charge, but certainly more than bargain basement “newbies” or firms running a “bankruptcy mill” charge.

 Based on the testimonials and reviews received from my clients over the past 20 years, I think I have been pretty successful with this.